-Now that EAB has been detected on Duluth's Park Point Peninsula a secured collection and staging area has been established on our Park Property at the end of Park Point.
-This site will be available for City of Duluth Staff, Park Point residents and Tree Contractors working on Park Point to dispose of ash trees, limbs and chips.
+Due to the previous Park Point-only quarantine, a secured collection and staging area has been established on Park Property at the end of Park Point.
+This site was available for City of Duluth Staff, Park Point residents and Tree Contractors working on Park Point to dispose of ash trees, limbs and wood chips.
+Now that the entire city is under the quarantine, additional collection areas may be established in other neighborhoods as the need arises.

-After all bark including 1⁄2 inch of sapwood is removed from ash, the wood can be used for lumber.
+After all bark including $\frac{1}{2}$ inch of sapwood is removed from ash, the wood can be used for lumber.
 This lumber could be used for park projects including mulching, constructing benches, playground equipment, etc. If ash mulch is to be used, the chips must be chipped at no greater than 1" X 1" in two dimensions.